 You’ll receive the same deductions as other homeowners for your half of the property.
 But you’ll report the income and expenses for your tenant’s side on Schedule E of your taxes.
 (See this publication by the IRS – Tips on Rental Real Estate Income, Deductions, and Record-Keeping.)

 You may be able to write off half of all dual-use expenses such as garbage collection, lawn, and snow services.
 Check with a tax professional to learn more about eligible deductions and how to qualify for some tax breaks when you sell an owner-occupied duplex.

 4. Qualify for a Larger Mortgage.

-Depending on the type of mortgage you are applying for, you may be able to use the rental income of owner-occupied property to help qualify for a larger loan.
+Depending on the type of mortgage you’re applying for, you may be able to use the rental income of the -occupied property to help qualify for a larger loan.

 While it may be a risky move to take on a bigger loan than you could otherwise afford, it might make sense, depending on the property you want to purchase and your financial circumstances.